Written by DiveThru Team

 Whatever you decide to give your attention to, make sure that it’s calming for you in a moment when you’re definitely the opposite of calm!

-2. Close Your Eyes To Separate Yourself From Visual Stimuli
+2. Close Your Eyes

-3. Visualize A Safe And Calm Place
+3. Visualize Your Safe Place

 While you’re closing your eyes, visualize a safe space.
 Think about your favourite place in the world.
 Imagine this one specific space in as much detail as possible.
 What sounds do you hear?
 What’s around you?